NestorToscano/Spotipy/README.md

 # rpi-spotify-matrix-display

-A Spotify display for 64x64 RGB LED matrices from https://github.com/kylejohnsonkj/rpi-spotify-matrix-display
+A Spotify display for 64x64 RGB LED matrices from https://github.com/kylejohnsonkj/rpi-spotify-matrix-display that I wanted to make as a present for someone special to me.

 ## Hardware
 - Adafruit 64x64 rgb led matrix (2.5mm pitch)